• Skip to primary navigation

 Can sooth sore throats.
 While there's little scientific research to support this, rose has traditionally been used for years to treat sore throats.

-4) Pour into a mug (if you want, pour a shot of espresso in first).
+Pour into mug (if you want to add coffee to your latte, pour a shot of espresso in first).
+Optionally decorate with rose petals.

 Check out my web story on how to make a rose latte.